-This course will introduce students to search strategies and methods for finding various materials (primary and secondary sources, images, etc.) in various formats, particularly electronic and in print, using the research resources at the Edith Garland Dupré Library and online.
-The course will focus on the location, evaluation, management and use of information and will combine short lectures and hands-on learning in helping students to apply critical thinking to their search for sources, writing and presentation, and it will give them the tools to continue refining these skills in the future.
+This course will introduce students to search strategies and methods for finding various materials (primary and secondary sources, images, etc.) in various formats, particularly online and in print, using the research resources at Dupré Library and online.
+The course will focus on the location, evaluation, management, and use of information and will combine short lectures and hands-on learning in helping students to apply critical thinking to their search for sources, writing, and presentation, and it will give them the tools to continue refining these skills in the future.

 Tentative* Course Outline